-We’re nine days into 2018 and, statistically, most of us have already broken our resolutions – woops!
-Not to worry, forget those unrealistic expectations and promises to be ‘the best version of yourself’ and let’s try set some goals we can actually hit.
+We’re only a few days into 2019 and, statistically, most of us have already broken our resolutions – woops!
+Not to worry.
+Forget those unrealistic expectations and promises to be ‘the best version of yourself’ and let’s try and set some goals we can actually achieve.

 - Get active

-OK so this is pretty old-hat and most people have probably made some sort of fitness goals BUT we’re talking about being realistic.
+OK, so this is pretty old-hat and most people have probably made some sort of fitness resolutions BUT we’re talking about being realistic.
 This isn’t about promising you’ll run a marathon a week or train yourself to bench press an actual bison by pancake day.
-Just get out more.
-Be more active, feel healthier.
+Just get out more, be more active, feel healthier.

 - Sleep Better

 Surely this is easy because everyone loves sleep!
 Go to sleep.
 Right now, if you want.
 No not now, read the rest of this post first, then you can sleep.

 As much as we love feeling bright and breezy after a good night’s sleep, many of us just stay up that little bit too late and end up like the walking dead the next day.
 Just have one earlier night.
 Set that goal, just one night, and keep it.
 If you’re feeling better in the morning, then you might wish to repeat the process.
 You’ll be a morning person in no time (not guaranteed).